 In this case, the Act on the Modernization of Works Councils, although cited, is not taken into consideration.
-Even though it was already in force at the time of the BSG's judgment, as we saw, this law - "in the absence of an explicit transitory provision" - has no retroactive validity for accidents occurring before it came into effect.
-Classification as an accident at work was possible by again considering the difference between "private travel" and "operational travel" within the home.
+Even though it was already in force at the time of the BSG's decision, as we saw, this law - "in the absence of an explicit transitory provision" - has no retroactive validity for accidents that had occurred before it came into effect.
+In this legal case, the classification as an accident at work was possible by again considering the difference between "private travel" and "operational travel" within the home.
 A distinction which, according to the rewording of Article 8 of SGB VII, should no longer apply for accidents at work occurring during work from home.